Robust and Differentially Private Principal Component Analysis: Numerical studies

 While the original high-dimensional genotype dataset is not publicly available due to privacy concerns, a dimension-reduced version is publicly accessible.
 We obtain a 20-dimensional version of the dataset by following the process outlined by \cite{biswas2020coinpress}.
 We then compute first two leading principal components with $ (\varepsilon, \delta) = (2, 10^{-4}) $.
 The dataset is subsequently projected onto the subspace spanned by these two private principal components, and each individual is colored according to their nationality.

 In Figure \ref{fig:eur-maps}, we provide projection plots of $ g_{sph} $-DPPCA and NSGGD for comparison.
 We also include the projection plot obtained from non-private PCA utilizing the sample covariance estimator for a baseline comparison.
-We do not present SGPCA since it either requires prior knowledge of the population eigenvalues or an additional privacy-preserving estimation step, which makes the problem more complex.
+We do not present SGPCA since it either requires prior knowledge of the population eigenvalues or an additional privacy-preserving estimation step, which makes the problem more complex, and also omit $g_{wins}$-DPPCA since its performance is similar to that of $ g_{sph} $-DPPCA.

 We observe that ${g}_{sph}$-DPPCA produces a projection map that closely resembles the non-private PCA projection, effectively capturing the underlying geographic structure in the data.
 In contrast, the projection map from NSGGD appears less informative.
 On the first PC direction ($x$-axis), NSGGD well reflects the variation with respect to countries, but its separability between nationalities decreases in the second PC direction.